rohaanhamid/PooledTokenInterceptor/README.md

 	tokenIdentifier : 'Token', // Sets up the identifier for the token in the header (e.g "Token 32903209499324") or query param "&access_token=99348384838834834". tokens : ['token1', 'token2'], // As many as you like. failureResponseCode : 403, // Default to 403.
 This is used by the module to check if the request failed.
-Check what the API being used with sends back when rate limit is exhausted. headerLimitResetVar	: 'x-ratelimit-reset' // Key name in the response header for the variable that holds the time for the limit to be reset.
-It is x-ratelimit-reset for Github.
+Check what the API being used with sends back when rate limit is exhausted. headerLimitResetVar : 'x-ratelimit-reset', // Key name in the response header for the variable that holds the time for the limit to be reset.
+It is x-ratelimit-reset for Github. resetOffset : 4, // Number of extra seconds to wait before making another call after the time for reset has passed.
 };
 ```